shacatman/RemoteJoystickAndroid/README.md

 \***make sure to use port 6400** - this is where the FG simulator is waiting for connection.<br>
 \*if you cannot manage to connect to your computer's ip - this might be due to a firewall issue. (using ip 10.0.2.2 instead should work)
 6. take control and fly through the sky!

+<br><br>Link for explanation and demonstration of the app: https://youtu.be/Jl-NAYUhHu0